If you are learning Spanish sentence structure, the first thing to know is that Spanish is not random.

 - ¿Lees libros interesantes?

-This kind of small transformation practice helps more than memorizing isolated rules.
+This kind of small transformation practice helps much more than trying to memorize isolated rules.

 FAQ